 (h) Economic reasoning skills to understand how markets function and to evaluate various policy alternatives; and

-(i) Understanding the importance of context while preparing policy briefs.
+(i) Understanding the importance of context while preparing policy briefs. - Will the programme co-ordinators assist with placements?

 Yes.
 Although the organizers do not guarantee placements, the partnering institutions will do their utmost to facilitate placement for the graduates of the BioPolicyPGD course.
-IBAB has a 95% placement record since it started running courses in 2002.
+IBAB has a 95% placement record since it started running courses in 2002. - Is the programme recognized/approved by UGC/AICTE or other government bodies?

 No. We have not sought approval from any government body.
 This means that the BioPolicyPGD might not be considered a valid qualification for employment/career advancement within the services of the Government of India and other State governments.
-However, there will be many other opportunities available to the graduates of this programme.
+However, there will be many other opportunities available to the graduates of this programme. - Which kinds of organizations would be interested in hiring the graduates of this programme?

 We believe that the following organizations would value the unique skillset that graduates of this programme will have: Government agencies looking for consultants, NGOs, academia, industry, media houses, funding bodies, philanthropic organizations, consulting organizations, science journals, analytics companies, pharmaceutical companies, etc.